High risk buildings applications

 If you carry out work without a building regulations application, we can take enforcement action.
 This could affect a future sale of your property.

 How to apply for a regularisation certificate

 Online with Planning Portal for Building Control

-Portal is the fastest way to apply as your application is created in our database.
+Portal is the fastest way to apply for a certificate as your application is created in our database.